AlexandraVallet/vallet-research/index.md

 Worldwide, more than 50 million people have dementia, meaning they have severe cognitive alterations that reduce their independence in daily life activities.
 However, in most cases, no cure exists.

-I belive that mathematics and physics combined with measurements of intracranial fluid dynamics can help to better understand and characterise brain ageing.
+I believe that mathematics and physics combined with measurements of intracranial fluid dynamics can help to better understand and characterise brain ageing.
 Ultimately it will provide new, outside-the-box, diagnostic approaches relevant for both preventive strategies and patient follow up.

 {% include section.html full=true %}